Penalties for Driving without Insurance in Missouri

 Penalties for driving without insurance in Missouri

-The Missouri Department of Insurance requires all drivers to carry and verify proof of financial responsibility when requested.
+The Missouri Department of Revenue requires all drivers to carry proof of that financial responsibility and provide it when requested.
 If you fail to provide proof, even if the car is insured, you will receive a ticket of "no insurance."
-If you can prove you had proper coverage at the time of the citation on or before the court appearance, most courts will dismiss your "no insurance" traffic ticket before putting that onto your record.
+If you can show the court you had proper coverage at the time of the citation, most courts will dismiss your "no insurance" traffic ticket before putting it on your record.

-To regain your driving privileges, you’ll need to pay reinstatement fees ranging from $20-$400, depending on the offense, and show proof of proper insurance with your insurance ID card or policy.
+If you did not have proper insurance coverage at the time of the ticket and want to regain your driving privileges, you’ll need to pay a reinstatement fee ranging from $20 to $400, depending on the offense, and show proof of the minimum required insurance with your insurance ID card or policy.

-The exact penalties vary by the number of previous violation you have on record, detailed as followed:
+Additional penalties vary by the number of previous violations you have on record.

-If you fail to present valid proof of active insurance when requested by law enforcement, such as at traffic stops or the scene of an accident, you’re charged with a Class D misdemeanor in Missouri.
-For the 1st offense, your driver’s license, registration and license plates are suspended until you prove you’ve obtained insurance.
+If you fail to present valid proof of active insurance when requested by law enforcement, such as at traffic stops or the scene of an accident, you’ll be charged with a class D misdemeanor in Missouri.
+For the first offense, your driver’s license, registration and license plates will be suspended until you prove you’ve obtained insurance.
+You’ll also get four points added to your driving record and have to pay a fine, not exceeding $500.
 To regain driving privileges, you’ll pay a $20 fee.

-If the 3rd offense occurs within two years of a previous violation, your driver’s license, registration and license plates are now suspended for one year and the reinstatement fee jumps to $400 to get them back.
-You face the possibility of another 15 days in jail and/or a fine not to exceed $500.
+If the third offense occurs within two years of a previous violation, your driver’s license, registration and license plates will be suspended for one year, and the reinstatement fee will jump to $400 to get them back.
+You’ll face the possibility of another 15 days in jail and/or a fine between $200 and $500.
+Like other offenses, you’ll also get four points added to your driving record.

 Reducing or eliminating the fine

-Again, if you were actually insured at the time of the citation, but just did not have proof, you can appeal to reduce or eliminate the fine.
-Provide proof of insurance to the court clerk before a potential court date and your ticket can be dismissed.
-However, you will still need to pay a small court administration fee, ranging from $25-$75.
+If you were actually insured at the time of the citation, but could not show proof, you can appeal to reduce or eliminate the fine.
+Provide proof of insurance to the court clerk before a potential court date, and your ticket can be dismissed.
+However, you will still need to pay a small court administration fee, ranging from $25 to $75.

 Missouri points system